-Dr. Kelly was born in Grant County, son of Miles and Martha Kelly on June 10, 1885, the youngest of three boys.
+Dr. Kelly was born in Grant County, son of Miles and Lydia Jane Wells Kelly on June 10, 1885, the youngest of three boys.
+His mother died February 26,1894.
+His father married Martha Safronia King on December 25, 1894.
 He was raised on a farm and gained a life time appreciation of cattle.

 As a young man, he traveled to Kentucky to go to medical school and graduated from the University of Louisville in 1909 at the age of 24.
 He set up his first practice in Carthage, Arkansas (Dallas County).